 How Does Key Person Insurance Work?

-Most organizations employ at least one individual who is essential to its success.
+Most organizations employ at least one individual who is essential to their success.
 This person may be a partner, majority stockholder or someone with unique expertise or a business-critical skillset.

 However, if their departure is unplanned due to a sudden, disabling accident, your business will be exposed to financial risks.
 Key person insurance is designed to help offset this risk.
 Key Man Insurance coverage can protect your organization’s solvency in the event that you lose the key person or people without warning as well as the investments made by lenders and investors in your business.